JavaScript Code

 });

-Some steps, like Save to State or Show Notification, do not have a variable as they do not produce any output.
+Some steps, such as Save to State or Show Notification, do not have a variable as they do not produce any output.

-Sometimes you need to call another action to get some data and merge it with the current data.
-For example, you have a list of users, and you want to get the list of their orders.
-You can use the following code to call another action and merge the result with the current data:
+Sometimes, you may need to call another action to get some data and then merge it with your current data.
+For example, you have a list of users, and you want to get a list of their orders.
+You can use the following code to call another action and merge its result with your current data:

 const orders = await {{actions.loadOrders.trigger()}};